wwuoti/blog/src/posts/blog/reaper-wayland.md

 org_kde_kwin_server_decoration#34.request_mode(1)
 ```

-So no parent is even set for this window?
+So no parent is ever set for this window?
+This would mean that the window gets the default parent, which is the root window.

 In fact I used `GdkWindow *parent = gdk_window_get_parent(wnd);` to retrieve the parent window.

-Looking at how SWELL treats this new hwnd we there's this:
+Looking at how SWELL treats this new window handle we there's this:

 ```
   - hwnd: 0x3de2f3e0